-- Add pepper and salt on the entire surface of the short ribs.
+- Add pepper and salt to the entire surface of the short ribs.

-- Take away the short ribs from the pan, put aside.
-Add onions, pepperoncini and carrots.
+- Take away the short ribs from the pan and put them aside.
+Add onions, pepperoncini, and carrots.

 - Let it sauté, and stir till onions start to get some color, then add garlic and stir until nice and fragrant.

 - After that, add the tomato paste, paprika, molasses, and soy sauce, stirring till smooth, and coat the vegetables fairly equally.

 - Pour in Dr. Pepper and the stock.
-Add in cloves and replace short ribs in to the liquid and bring to a boiling point.
+Add in cloves replace short ribs with the liquid, and bring to a boiling point.
 While boiling, cover the pan with a top or tight up with foil and put in the oven.

-- Braise the short ribs for 3.5 to 4 hours, untill tender.
+- Braise the short ribs for 3.5 to 4 hours until tender.

 - Serve with liquid as you like.

 And it’s done!
 Allow it to cook, take out, and serve!
-Cooking longer in comparing to the 4 hours might need extra liquid, and so diluting the braise flavors, which explains why 3.5 hours is my ideal time.
-It will undoubtedly be tender and falling to pieces when it’s taken out.
+Cooking longer in comparison to the 4 hours might need extra liquid and diluting the braise flavors, which explains why 3.5 hours is my ideal time.
+It will undoubtedly be tender and fall to pieces when it’s taken out.
 Just spoon the meat, carrots, and some liquid over your chosen side dish.
-I like rice, and grits, and love it with polenta.
+I like rice and grits and love it with polenta.

 If you’ve liked this Dr.Pepper Braised Short Ribs recipe, help spread the word and share it on Pinterest and other social media.